23 Pembroke Street Upper, Dublin 2,

 Leave room for desserts, which are truly divine, and made in house by Dax’s own Pastry Chef, as are their ice creams, sorbets, and breads.
 Think of ethereal treats such as Lime and Honey Soufflé, light and zingy as a feather, or perhaps caramelized pineapple with the Asian twist of red chilli, Star Anise, Passionfruit jelly, frozen white chocolate, and vanilla ice cream.
 If you prefer cheese, as very often I do, they also have an excellent cheese plate – or of course do it properly and have both.
 It’s so much more civilized.
 As well as their A La Carte menu, Dax have a cracking Table d’hote menu available Tuesday to Friday nights.
 If you really want to treat yourself and experience the best of everything, try their 7-Course Surprise Tasting Menu which is jolly good value – you can also have the Tasting Menu with matching wines.

-The wine list is second to none at Dax and in the Café Bar they also have a superb range of beers.
+The wine list is second to none at Dax.

 View Restaurant On Map